calistakerins/Recipe-API/README.md

 ## About

 This API simulates a recipe database.
 Users can access information about recipes, costs of ingredients, ingredient amounts, meal types, and more.
 This database serves to help people find the right recipes for their lifestyles.
-If the user wants to make something of a certain cuisine or have something with a certain number of calories, these parameters can be referenced.
+If the user wants to make something of a certain cuisine or meal type, these parameters can be referenced.
 They can also favorite a recipe to access a certain recipe easily.
 Recipes can be added and ingredients of recipes can be modified if a user wants to change a certain ingredient.

 </details>